 Gliosis is the focal proliferation of glial cells in the CNS in response to insult.
 By strict definition, gliosis is not synonymous with encephalomalacia which is the end result of liquefactive necrosis of brain parenchyma following an insult.
-Radiologically they share similar features and is often only of academic interest.
+Radiologically they share similar features and the distinction is often only of academic interest.
 Gliosis and encephalomalacia often coexist during the early and intermediate responses to injury, with gliosis waning with time 1.

 - serve as a focus of seizure

 Glial cells constitute the non-neuronal component of the CNS, outnumbering the neurones 10:1, and are divided into two main groups: microglia and macroglia 1: